andreicon/xrdp-mate/README.md

-# XRDP - Remote Connect to Gnome Classic
+# XRDP - Remote Connect to Mate